-- We may vote against the Chair of the Nomination Committee, or other Committee responsible for board appointments, in order to provide a signal that further board succession planning and refreshment is appropriate. - We will vote against any non-independent board candidate where we have not seen any progress to address the aggregate board independence in the last 2 years. - If the overall average independence of a key board committee falls below our threshold requirements then we may determine that it is appropriate to vote against the Chair of the relevant committee, or a director serving on the committee who we regard to be non-independent.
+- We may vote against the Chair of the Nomination Committee, or other Committee responsible for board appointments, in order to provide a signal that further board succession planning and refreshment is appropriate. - We will vote against any non-independent board candidate where we have not seen any progress to address the aggregate board independence in the last 2 years. - If the overall average independence of a key board committee falls below our threshold requirements then we may determine that it is appropriate to vote against a director serving on the committee who we regard to be non-independent.